I Just Got a Bread Machine. Now What?

 You know the saying you have to learn to walk before you run?
 It’s true with your bread machine too.

-However, during this phase, I do urge you to try different recipes so you can see how different types of bread turn out and you can see what you like.
+During this phase, I do urge you to try different recipes so you can see how different types of bread turn out and you can see what you like.

 Don’t get discouraged if things don’t work out quite right.
 It happens to all of us.

 Your bread machine manual should have a list of common problems and how to handle them.
 I’ve also got a bunch of articles on troubleshooting.

 Here’s one of the downsides of homemade bread.
 You know all of the chemicals that you’re not using in the bread?
 Some of those chemicals keep the bread from going bad.